 Coloring your hair is a major investment.
 However, some colors are more of an investment than others.
 If you color your hair black, chances are good that the shade won’t budge for a while.
 Red hair, on the other hand, means getting prepared to head back to the salon—a lot.
 Red hair color is notorious for fading fast, but that shouldn’t stop you from embracing the fiery shade.
 Red is the perfect color for anyone looking for a drastic, sexy makeover.
 The color red oozes sex appeal, allowing you to channel your inner siren.

-Looking to go red, but want to make sure your color lasts as long as possible?
+Want to learn how to make your red hair color last longer?
 Sean Godard, Redken brand ambassador and global artist, is here to school you on everything you need to know to stop red hair from fading and ensure your hue looks flawless for weeks to come.

 Why does red hair color fade so fast?